PolicyCraft: Supporting Collaborative and Participatory Policy Design through Case-Grounded Deliberation: PolicyCraft

 \subsection{Implementation}

 PolicyCraft is a full-stack web application that people can set up and invite others to join via a URL.
 The current implementation of PolicyCraft is built with SvelteKit and uses Firestore databases.
 On the front end, we use shadcn-svelte components and customize them with Tailwind CSS.
 On the back end, in addition to the database, we also use Firebase for user authentication, hosting the server, and tracking database changes to send user notifications.
 Last but not least, we power the AI assistants with Gemini 1.5 Pro.
-PolicyCraft is open-source and available on GitHub\footnote{We temporarily remove the link for review.}.
+PolicyCraft is open-source and available on GitHub.\footnote{\url{https://github.com/tskuo/PolicyCraft}}